 Finviz Elite stock screener review: This review shows how Finviz Elite makes finding stocks to trade quick and easy.
 This stock screener allows export of data to excel which many of you will find useful.
 Parts of the site only available to Finviz Elite members are reviewed with screenshots.
 Including Finviz Elite custom options, alerts and backtesting.

 Many traders in the past had to rely on just technical analysis or fundamentals for their stock scans.
-But many stock screeners are now combining both, and Finviz elite does a great job of this.
+However, many stock screeners are now combining both, and Finviz Elite does a great job of this.

-Whether you are a trader or an investor, value or growth orientated, Finviz can help you find the stocks that meet your needs.
-I even know of many day traders that use the screener every day to find the big movers.
+Whether you are a trader or an investor, value or growth orientated, Finviz can help you find the stocks that meet your criteria.
+I even know of many day traders that use the screener every day to find the big movers of the day.